2023 MED QSR WEB SITE INDEX

 Med 32,872.3 24,847.0 75.6

-Notes: For Albania, data on produced wastewater was used as reported in EEA and UNEP/ MAP, 2021 (data recorded in the database seems to be an outlier).
+*Notes: For Albania, data on produced wastewater was used as reported in EEA and UNEP/ MAP, 2021 (data recorded in the database seems to be an outlier).
 For Greece, data on produced municipal wastewater was not available in the database; data on collected wastewater is recorded instead.
-For Morocco, alternative data with different reference years is available as follows: Volume of wastewater produced by households 1,513.46 1000M3/day in 2015 (Source: Eurostat, ONEE/Water Branch), Volume of wastewater treated in urban wastewater treatment plants 1,027 1000M3/day in 2019
+For Morocco, alternative data with different reference years is available as follows: Volume of wastewater produced by households 1,513.46 1000M3/day in 2015 (Source: Eurostat, ONEE/Water Branch), Volume of wastewater treated in urban wastewater treatment plants 1,027 1000M3/day in 2019 (Source: Eurostat, ONEE/Water Branch), ratio of treated wastewater 56% in 2020 (Source: 4th Report on the State of the Environment of Morocco).

-164. The analysis conducted for the EEA and UNEP/ MAP report (2021) showed that wastewater generation was on the rise across the region (resulting mainly from population growth and fluctuations from tourism), as was the case with wastewater collection and treatment.
+159. The analysis conducted for the EEA and UNEP/ MAP report (2021) showed that wastewater generation was on the rise across the region (resulting mainly from population growth and fluctuations from tourism), as was the case with wastewater collection and treatment.
 The largest volumes are generated by the Mediterranean EU countries, where almost all the produced municipal wastewaters (96% on average) are treated.
-While significant progress with wastewater treatment has been achieved in the non-EU NMCs and most of the SEMCs during the past decade, significant volumes (estimated at around 5 km3/year) of wastewater are still discharges untreated into the environment, streams, wadis or directly into the sea (EEA and UNEP/ MAP, 2021).
+While significant progress with wastewater treatment has been achieved in the non-EU NMCs and most of the SEMCs during the past decade, significant volumes (estimated at around 5 km3/year) of wastewater are still discharges untreated into the environment, streams, wadis or directly into the sea (EEA and UNEP/ MAP 2021).
 The instability in Lebanon, Libya and Syrian Arab Republic have either resulted in the shutting down of wastewater treatment plants or the suspension of constructing new ones (Ibid.).

-166. The achieved progress with waste and wastewater management is not sufficient to curb the pressures and that further reduction in key pressures, such as waste and marine litter, wastewater and industrial emissions, is required to achieve a clean Mediterranean and the Good Ecological Status of its sea.
+161. The achieved progress with waste and wastewater management is not sufficient to curb the pressures and that further reduction in key pressures, such as waste and marine litter, wastewater and industrial emissions, is required to achieve a clean Mediterranean and the Good Ecological Status of its sea.

 Infrastructure: underwater cables and pipelines